ravimohan1991/ACEManager/README.md

 > [v1.5](#version-15)

-ACEManager is an add-on for UT99 to manage Anti Cheat Engine.
+ACEManager is an add-on for Unreal Tournament 99 to manage Anti Cheat Engine.
 Besides providing GUI for configuring various client side settings and taking ACE snapshots, ACEManager provides powerful interface to ban players using HwID and other hashes.
 Through this tool, one can see, all the information obtained by ACE, in-game.
 Like the true country ( of players behind proxy ), Operating System, UT version, HwID's and other related information.